mvcds/brave-clojure/9/readme.md

 To bind the result to a promise it's necessary to `deliver`, and to get itto use dereferencing.

 As it is not possible to override a delivered value, promisses help with te reference cell problem.

-It's possible to use `deref` to set a timeout.